e3prom/rVRRPd/docs/config/intro.rst

 This project wouldn't be live without the dedication of its developers, and the open source community.
-Any `contributions <https://github.com/e3prom/rVRRPd>`_ are greatly welcome, and will help us developping new features and a more stable and secure implementation.
+Any `contributions <https://github.com/e3prom/rVRRPd>`_ are greatly welcome, and will help us developing new features and a more stable and secure implementation.

 .. _developers: